 A commercial co-venture (“CCV”) is an arrangement between a charity and a commercial entity under which the commercial entity advertises in a sales or marketing campaign that the purchase or use of its goods or services will benefit a charity or charitable purpose.
 CCVs have gotten very popular in recent years and, when done right, can be of significant benefit to both the charity and the commercial entity.

 In the United States, CCVs are primarily regulated at the state (and not the federal) level, generally by the state Attorneys General.
-Borrowing from the Charities Bureau of the New York State Attorney General’s Five Best Practices for Transparent Cause Marketing, this article highlights those five best practices, followed by a brief discussion of state registration and other requirements that apply to CCVs.
+Borrowing from the Charities Bureau of the New York State Attorney General’s Five Best Practices for Transparent Cause Marketing, as well as from the BBB Wise Giving Alliance’s Standards for Charity Accountability (i.e., Standard 19), this article highlights those five best practices, followed by a brief discussion of state registration and other requirements that apply to CCVs.

 1.)
 Clearly Describe the Promotion